 Our school was founded in 1988 by Ladell Black, a botanist, former Peace Corps worker, and long-time teacher.
 Black chose the name KapKa, an English approximation of a Klamath word for a small evergreen tree, as a metaphor for the natural growth that occurs when a child is rooted in a nurturing environment.

-KapKa recorded a CD this year!
+KapKa kids love music and recorded their own CD.
 Watch our music video!